kircherlab/negative_training_sampler/README.md

 # negative_training_sampler

-This package takes a minimal bed file with positive (1) and negative (0) labeled genomic coordinates, calculates their gc content and balances positive and negative labeled entries per chromosome based on their respective GC content.
+This package takes a (minimal) bed file with positive (1) and negative (0) labeled genomic coordinates, calculates their gc content and balances positive and negative labeled entries per chromosome based on their respective GC content.

 ## Installation

 ### Requirements

-The negative_trainin_sampler uses pybedtools to calculate the GC content for the provided regions.
+The negative_training_sampler uses pybedtools to calculate the GC content for the provided regions.
 Pybedtools depends on bedtools, so make sure bedtools is installed.
 Otherwise install it manually: [bedtools installation guide](https://bedtools.readthedocs.io/en/latest/content/installation.html)

 Other Dependencies: